MF

 Analysis

 On the balance sheet, MFIC has $42.7M in cash with $1.87B in obligations.
 The ability to service this debt comfortably depends on continued operational cash generation.
 The company generates $115.0M in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
-ROE of 0.5% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Return on equity stands at 0.5%, which is modest for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 An ROA of 5.2% suggests reasonable efficiency in deploying the company's asset base.
 Revenue has pulled back from $126.7M (2021) to $78.0M (2025), a 38% decline worth watching.

 Links